R11baka/rust-lambda-template/README.md

-# Template repository with AWS Lambda and rust
+# Boilerplate repository with AWS Lambda and rust

 ## Prerequisites